-Hello ladies and gentlemen, today we are finishing sheetrock walls with veneer lime plaster instead of gypsum.
+Hello ladies and gentlemen, today we finished sheetrock walls with veneer lime plaster instead of gypsum.
 Why?
-It’s stronger and faster and more resistant to moisture in a kitchen or bathroom.
+It’s stronger, faster, and more resistant to moisture in a kitchen or bathroom.

 The lime plaster I’m applying does have some gypsum in it.

 However, the crushed limestones dominate the mix; thus, when this lime plaster set’s you get a plaster finish that resorts back to limestone.